 PhD Smart Protein

-Described by the makers themselves as “deliciously versatile”, PhD has released what might very well be the most awesome protein powder ever to hit the market.
-Saying that, out of 22 online user reviews, PhD Smart Protein scored a not-so-awesome 4.4 out of 5 stars, with some buyers reporting the mousse as being hard to swallow, and the salted caramel flavour to be sub-par compared with Optimum Nutrition’s Gold Standard Whey, and BSN’s Syntha-6.
+Based on 206 customer reviews, PhD’s Smart Protein scored 4.1 out of 5.
+While the majority of customers were pleased with the product, it did receive some negative reviews on Amazon with some buyers reporting the mousse as being hard to swallow, and the salted caramel flavour to be sub-par compared with Optimum Nutrition’s Gold Standard Whey, and BSN’s Syntha-6.

 However, it’s worth noting that ON Nutrition and BSN products are almost exclusively protein shake products.
 For this reason, if you want to bake brownies and other sweet goodies, Smart Protein might still be your best option.
 We’ve even gone to the trouble of finding a protein chocolate brownie recipe for you to try.